Apply principles of Zero Trust to Microsoft Security Copilot

 Step 4.
 Deploy or validate your threat protection services

-To detect the activities of bad actors and keep them from gaining access to Copilot for Security, ensure that you can detect and respond to security incidents with a comprehensive suite of threat protection services, which include Microsoft Defender XDR with Microsoft 365, Microsoft Sentinel, and other security services and products.
+To detect the activities of bad actors and keep them from gaining access to Security Copilot, ensure that you can detect and respond to security incidents with a comprehensive suite of threat protection services, which include Microsoft Defender XDR with Microsoft 365, Microsoft Sentinel, and other security services and products.

 Use the following resources.